qqianfeng/panda-simulator/README.md

         ```bash
         rostopic pub /panda/panda_j7_position_controller/command std_msgs/Float64 "data: 1.0"
         ```
-        Also, you can test the gripper functionality with the Robotiq3FGripperSimpleController.py mentioned in the Usage section.
+        Also, you can test the gripper functionality with the Robotiq3FGripperSimpleController.py or via ROS services mentioned in the Usage section.

 2. Start the panda_hithand_moveit_config \
 `roslaunch panda_hithand_moveit_config panda_hithand_moveit.launch`